Beelzebold/Hideous-Wanderer/ReadMe.md

 # Hideous-Wanderer
 Hideous Wanderer is a mod for Wolfenstein3D, specifically the sourceport LZWolf, based on the mod for Doom of a similar name, Hideous Destructor.

-It aims to make the game a little bit milsim/tac-shootery.
+It aims to make the game a little bit tac-shootery.
 It gives weapons a more real-world accurate feel, including more realistic firerate and damage, and adding reloading.

 ### Table of Contents:
 Feature Guide - https://github.com/Beelzebold/Hideous-Wanderer/blob/main/ReadMe.md#feature-guide-for-hwand